-I’m often asked which books and pieces I recommend for children beginning to learn the piano.
-So I thought it would be helpful for all those little ones starting to share my list of Best Easy Pieces For Piano Beginners.
+I’m always being asked which books and pieces I recommend for children starting to learn the piano.
+So I thought it would be helpful for all those new little pianists to share my list of Best Easy Pieces For Piano Beginners.
 A must for any new little pianists who are just starting out.

 Like all teachers I’m a bit of a magpie.
 Over the years I’ve built up a huge collection of resources for piano beginners.
 I do find, however, that kids are usually drawn to the same old favourites.
 So I have a few real gems that never fail to engage and motivate them.